Innoactive/ansible-innoactive-portal-role/README.md

     hostname:

 The hostname under which the Hub instance will be available (this needs to be publicly reachable).
+Can also be a comma- separated list of hostnames, the Hub will then be accessible on all of these hostnames.

     secret_key: